What is GST?

 Future of GST: Reforms and Expectations

-The Goods and service tax system has come a long way since its launch, but it continues to evolve in response to feedback from businesses, changing market conditions, and advancements in technology.
+The Goods and Services Tax system has come a long way since its launch, but it continues to evolve in response to feedback from businesses, changing market conditions, and advancements in technology.
 Several reforms are expected to further simplify compliance and improve efficiency.

-One major area of focus is the reduction in the number of tax slabs.
-The government and the GST Council have discussed the possibility of merging the 12% and 18% slabs to create a more uniform rate structure.
-This would simplify pricing for businesses and reduce confusion among consumers.
+One major area of focus has been the reduction in the number of tax slabs.
+Earlier, the government and the GST Council discussed merging the 12% and 18% slabs, and recent reforms have already moved many items into the core 5%, 18%, and 40% structure.

 Technology will continue to play a key role.
 Automation in invoicing, AI-based compliance tracking, and integration of e-invoicing for all taxpayers could improve accuracy and reduce manual errors.